ideonate/jhsingle-native-proxy/README.md

 end process which port you want it to use (which you can do with the substitution variable {port}).

 Note the use of -- to signal the end of command line options to jhsingle-native-proxy.
-Then the third party command line itself can contain options starting with dashes:
+Then the third party command line itself can contain options starting with dashes.
+An alternative is to use the substitution {--}

 ```
 jhsingle-native-proxy -- streamlit hello --server.port {port} --server.headless True --server.enableCORS False